Susmitha1594/Crimes-in-Chicago/README.md

 The models that we performed were Neural Network using MLPClassifier, Random Forest, KNN model.
 From all the models Neural Network using MLPClassifier has an accuracy of 90%, but the execution speed is very slow compared to other models.
 Random Forest Classifier has an accuracy of 94% and the execution time was also little faster than other models.
 KNN model has an accuracy of 93%.
 Finally, in ensemble model even thought if it has less execution speed it combines all the models together to give a little better accuracy of 94.1% which is almost close to Random Forest Classifiers accuracy.

 ### Conclusion
 All the models have given a good accuracy with different execution times.
-Out of all the models KNN has a better accuracy with less execution time, but whereas Ensemble model has a little better accuracy than KNN model.
+Out of all the models Random Forest classifier has a better accuracy with less execution time, but whereas Ensemble model has a little better accuracy than Random Forest model in Predicting the Type of Crime.

 #### References:
 *	Kaggle dataset.
 Chicago Crime from 01Jan2001 to 22JUL2020.Retrieved from